Losing My Life to Anorexia - a Visual and Written Journey

 May 10th, 2013

 As I write this, it is the 10th of May, 2015.
-Two years ago on this date I was driven to hospital with very little, or perhaps no idea, of what was to come.
+Two years ago on this date I was driven to Starship Children's Hospital with very little, or perhaps no idea, of what was to come.
 My mind was fuzzy and I couldn't walk.
-My only other memory of this time is of my mum and step-dad walking me down the street, one holding up each arm, until I got to the end of the road and said I couldn't go any further.
+My only other memory of this time is of my mum and stepdad walking me down the street, one holding up each arm, until I got to the end of the road and said I couldn't go any further.
 They brought me home and I sat in the bath to defrost.
-My legs, shocked with the sudden heat, turned blue and then yellow.
+My legs, shocked with the sudden heat, turned motley blue and then yellow.

-In the emergency department, I remember being taken to a small room with no windows.
+In the emergency department, I was taken to a small room with no windows.
 The door was shut, and I was incredibly anxious.
 A psychiatrist came down to speak to me.
-He was brisk and tried to humor me.
+He was brisk and tried to humour me.
 I did not laugh - I screamed and screamed until my voice was hoarse.
 Tears were shed, again and again.

 A nurse wheeled me up to a hospital room opposite the nurses station and that is where I spent the next 8 days as well as received the diagnosis of Anorexia Nervosa.